The stories behind the languages I’ve studied

 Korean

-Towards the end of grad school, I needed a 8000-level course, so I took a Korean Linguistics course, which was under the auspices of a “Lesser-Taught Languages” course.
-Most of the students were Korean majors or minors, and the only other two grad students were themselves Korean.
+Towards the end of grad school, I needed a 8000-level course, so I took Korean Linguistics, which was under the auspices of a course called “Lesser-Taught Languages.”
+Most of the students were Korean majors or minors, and the only other grad students were both Korean.
 I didn’t do that well in the course because I had never studied Korean at all.
 And my lesser-than-ideal performance shows because I remember virtually nothing from it.

 Honorable Mentions